Morava Airport: Civilian airport

 Morava Airport officially opened on June 28, 2019, with prime minister of Serbia Ana Brnabić, President Aleksandar Vučić and Chairman of the Presidency of Bosnia and Herzegovina Milorad Dodik attending the ceremony.
-The Serbian government had announced that a larger plane, namely a Boeing 737, would land on opening day, however, an Air Serbia twin-engine turboprop ATR 72 landed instead, carrying the dignitaries on a special flight.
+The Serbian government had announced that a larger plane, namely a Boeing 737, would land on opening day, but an Air Serbia twin-engine turboprop ATR 72 landed instead, carrying the dignitaries on a special flight.
 In November of that year, the airport was assigned the IATA code KVO, and Air Serbia won a PSO (public service obligation) tender to operate flights from the airport to Vienna year round and Thessaloniki seasonally as the sole bidder.
 The first commercial flight, to Vienna, took place on December 17, 2019 with an ATR-72.
 Then-transport minister Zorana Mihajlović had earlier that year stated that the airport's passenger count was expected to reach 20,000 by the end of 2019 and 100,000 by the end of 2020.

 In 2021, the Ministry of Construction, Transport, and Infrastructure announced plans for a major expansion of Morava Airport.
 A large area of land required for the expansion was also expropriated from residents of the surrounding villages that year, such that the population of the nearby village of Obrva was expected to halve, with residents declaring compensation for the roughly 350 hectares of expropriated land to be inadequate to allow them to continue living there.

 A new PSO tender in 2022, also won by Air Serbia as the only bidder, dropped the Vienna route, and subsidised a year-round service to Istanbul and seasonal service to Tivat in Montenegro instead.
 The exact same thing happened in 2023, too, this time with the contract valid until 2027.

 In August of 2025, a chartered Boeing 737-300 belonging to Jordan Aviation brought the members of Saudi Arabian basketball club Al-Ula to the airport for training in Zlatibor, marking the first time an aircraft of that size has landed at Morava airport.